Skip to content

 Auto-fix availableT05 (whitespace), T06 (ASIN/SKU), T09 (HTML)

-Manual reviewT01, T02, T03, T04, T07, T08, T10, T11, T12
+Manual reviewT01, T02, T03, T04, T07, T08, T10, T11, T12 and all Item Highlights checks (H01-H05)

 When T05, T06 and T09 fail on the same product, the fixes chain together and produce a single suggested value applicable with one click.